Where We Work

 Healthcare

-International Medical Corps is working with the state Ministry of Health to make healthcare services available to internally displaced families and vulnerable host community residents.
-In close collaboration with the states’ health departments, through state Primary Health Development Agency offices in Kano and Borno, International Medical Corps supports health facilities to ensure that there are strong community-based surveillance and referral systems in place to respond to outbreaks of disease, including cholera, Lassa fever and COVID-19.
+International Medical Corps is working with the Borno and Kano state ministries of health to make healthcare services available to internally displaced families and vulnerable host community residents.
+In close collaboration with the states’ health departments, through state Primary Health Development Agency offices, International Medical Corps supports health facilities to ensure that there are strong community-based surveillance and referral systems in place to respond to outbreaks of disease, including cholera, Lassa fever and COVID-19.
 International Medical Corps is also working to build the capacity of community-based organizations to strengthen existing local structures in both Kano and Borno.

 Water, Sanitation and Hygiene